MostlyLowLevel/thinkpad-led-fan-control/README.md

-# 💻 ThinkPad LED & Fan Controller
+# 💻 ThinkPad LED & Fan Controller - An Alternative to WinRing0

 A lightweight utility for manual Fan and LED management on ThinkPad models.